South Van Ness Avenue Quick-Build Project

 - Improved Curb Management to allow businesses & community organizations to better utilize curb space for loading without blocking a vehicle lane

-South Van Ness Avenue - Existing Striping (Typical Block)
+South Van Ness Avenue - Pre-Implementation Striping (Typical Block)

-South Van Ness Avenue - Proposed Striping (Typical Block)
+South Van Ness Avenue - Post-Implementation Striping (Typical Block)

-A number of safety measures have already been implemented along South Van Ness Avenue, including:
+A number of safety measures were implemented along South Van Ness Avenue between 2015-2020, including:

 - Daylighting: In early 2020, red curbs were installed at the approach to all intersections along South Van Ness from 14th Street to Cesar Chavez to improve sightlines at crosswalks.